gpk99/Precipitation-Prediction/README.md

-## Rainfall Prediction & Climate Change Analysis: Time Series Segmentation
+## Rainfall Prediction and climate change analysis

 This repository contains the code and results of a research project focused on predicting precipitation and analyzing climate change dynamics using time series segmentation techniques.
 The study was specifically conducted in Marion County, KY, leveraging NASA'sdataset for high-resolution climate data analysis.